Modelling pitch reception with adaptive resonance theory artificial neural

 perception using an adaptive resonance theory (ART) artificial neural network

 (ANN).
-ART was introduced in order to analyze how brain networks can learn about
+ART was introduced in order to analyze how brain networks can learn

 a changing world in real time in a rapid but stable fashion.
-Here, ART will be
+Here, ART will

 used to self-organize musical pitch by using a supervised ANN called ARTMAP